tcowans/passion-xbmc/trunk/Scripts/TAC.TV/Readme.txt

   - Prepared the script for WindowXML use (to come)

 21-10-08 Version Beta2 by Temhil:
-  - Adpatation of the script after a full upadte of the website
+  - Adaptation of the script after a full update of the website
   - Added English/French support (language and video browsing)
   - Added Series/TV Ads categories
   - Added background picture download